lhqezio/bloxtr8/Escrow.md

 #### Important notes:

 * Using Stripe Connect if you want sellers to receive funds directly.
-Connect reduces your custodial regulatory burden but requires onboarded accounts.
+Connect reduces your custodial regulatory burden but requires onboarded accounts (only for sellers).
 * The fund can only be hold for 90 days in Stripe Connect Custodial account.
 * Use idempotency keys for PaymentIntent/Transfer creation.
 * Store webhook events to `WebhookEvent` table to avoid double-processing.